voxpupuli/puppet-mongodb/README.md

 Plain-text user password (will be hashed)

 ##### `roles`
-Array with user roles.
+Array with user roles as string.
+Roles will be granted to user's database if no alternative database is explicitly defined.
+Example: ['dbAdmin', 'readWrite@other_database']
 Default: ['dbAdmin']

 ##### `opsmanager_url`
 The fully qualified url where opsmanager runs.
 Must include the port.
 Ex: